ilg-deprecated/arm-none-eabi-gcc-build/README.md

 arm-none-eabi-gcc (GNU MCU Eclipse ARM Embedded GCC, 64-bit) 7.2.1 20170904 (release) [ARM/embedded-7-branch revision 255204]
 ```

+## Pitfalls

+### Parallel build

+For various reasons, parallel builds for some components
+fail with errors like 'vfork: insufficient resources'.
+Thus,
+occasionally parallel build are disabled.

+### Building GDB on macOS

+GDB uses a complex and custom logic to unwind the stack when processing
+exceptions; macOS also uses a custom logic to organize memory and process
+exceptions; the result is that when compiling GDB with GCC on older macOS
+systems (like 10.10), some details do not match and the resulting GDB
+crashes with an assertion on the first `set language` command (most
+probably many other commands).

+The workaround was to compile GDB with Apple clang, which resulted in
+functional binaries, even on the old macOS 10.10.

 ## More build details

 The build process is split into several scripts.
 The build starts on the